Master of Arts (M.A.) in Education – Applied Behavior Analysis

 About the Program

-The program in Applied Behavior Analysis (ABA) is designed to prepare educators and human service professionals to implement behavior strategies that will support children, youth and adults in a wide array of environments.
+The program in Applied Behavior Analysis (ABA) prepares educators and human service professionals to implement behavior strategies that support children, youth and adults in a variety of environments.

-Students will learn to build skills, reduce challenging behaviors and improve the quality of life for children and youth.
-In addition, students who successfully complete all of the course work requirements will be prepared to sit for the Certification Examination of the National Behavior Analyst Certification Board.
-This national certification will expand the graduate's employment options as a behavior consultant or behavior specialist in a community, school, vocational or residential program.
+Students learn to build skills, reduce challenging behaviors and improve the quality of life for children and youth.
+In addition, students who successfully complete all coursework requirements are prepared to sit for the Certification Examination of the National Behavior Analyst Certification Board.
+This national certification leads to employment options as a behavior consultant or specialist in community, school, vocational or residential programs.

 Students must enter the program with a given cohort and register for classes in the prescribed sequence.
-Courses may be held at various locations on and off campus, and although faculty will consider the most common geographic location of the given cohort, students will be expected to commute to various locations when needed.
-Students who complete the program will need to find a BCBA-approved supervised mentorship.
-Admittance to the program does not guarantee an internship; however, the program will adequately prepare students for internship and to sit for the BCBA certification exam.
+Courses may be held at various locations on and off campus.
+While faculty will consider the most common geographic location of the given cohort, students will be expected to commute to various locations when needed.
+Students who complete the program will need to identify a Board Certified Behavior Analyst (BCBA)-approved supervised mentorship.
+While admittance to the program does not guarantee an internship, students are prepared both for such an internship and to sit for the BCBA certification exam.

 Applied Behavior Analysis Plan of Study

 |Fall Semester I|

 |*EDU-6390: Discrete Trial Learning (Instructional Methods in ABA)||3 Credits|

 |Summer Semester I|

 |Fall Semester II|